rswanare/gitreporahul/README.md

 1. Go to gitrepo
 2. Take the git clone of the repository.
 3. Import the cloned repository into spring compatible IDE.
-Importing the project will tke time to download the dependencies.
+Importing the project will take time to download the dependencies.
 4. Right click on the project and click on run as spring boot application.
 Weather-application gets started listening on port 8080.
 *Use link http://localhost:8080/weather-app/login to connect to the application.
-Refer @Application Userguide
+Refer @Application Userguide For more details.

 ### Steps to run weather-application through cmd prompt